Andi-Cirjaliu/edge-java-react-dataset-stack/cover.md

 US Employment rates application provides an good starter to build a 2 tier microservice application and deploy it on any platforms like Kubernetes and OpenShift.
 It shows the US Employment and Unemployment rates since 1940from USA Bureau of Labor Statistics.
 The application consists of an **Dataset** , **React based Frontend** and **Java using Spring** backend.

-Before to install this application you need to install Employemtn dataset.
+Before to install this application you need to install the Employment dataset.

 ### Architecture